arnaudrenaud/command-line-data-wrangling/readme.md

 ### `sort` (*sort lines of text files*)
 ### `uniq` (*report or filter out repeated lines in a file*)

 Before splitting our dataset into years, let's digress and check the years in presence in the dataset.
-The `uniq` command is quite self-explanatory; it only need a sorted file to drop all duplicates.
+The `uniq` command is quite self-explanatory; it only needs a sorted file to drop all duplicates.

     !sort years.txt | uniq